AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/beta-new-email-editor/email-templates.md

 ### Layers, settings, and styles {#layers-settings-styles}

 ```
-ARE THEY CALLED LAYERS OR COMPONENTS
+ARE THEY CALLED LAYERS OR COMPONENTS - NILESH IS CHECKING
 ```

 Open the navigation tree to access specific structures and their columns/components for more granular editing.
 To access, click the Navigation tree icon.